appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 import Screenshot from '@site/src/components/Screenshot';
 import ContentRef from '@site/src/components/ContentRef';

+In order to share your builds with testers, you can create distribution profiles and assign testing groups to the distribution profiles.

 ## Creating a Profile

 Select the Testing Distribution from the left and click on the Add New button.
 Give a name to your distribution profile.